A fast-growing, up-and-coming neighbourhood located in the East of the Central City between Armagh, Fitzgerald, Lichfield and Manchester Streets.

 Te Whare Roimata, Christchurch East School, Christchurch City Mission and the Anglican Transitional Cathedral are located in the broader neighbourhood and contribute to building a strong community vibe.
 Christchurch East School is undergoing a major redevelopment to build new learning spaces to accommodate a growing roll.

-A range of dining venues, outdoor spaces and unique Central City amenities are all located nearby.
+A range of dining venues, theatres and unique Central City attractions are all located nearby.
 There are also a number of supermarkets within a 15-minute walk.

 Business and community